 FISHBURN, M. D., U.S. Department of Energy, Elk Hills, Tupman, CA

-ABSTRACT: History of the Naval Petroleum Reserves, Elk Hills, Kern County, California
+ABSTRACT: Future Deep Exploration Potential at Elk Hills, Kern County, California

 AAPG Search and